Fundraising

 Just like an investor can dig into you by talking with previous bosses or peers, you should do the same.

-There are plenty of horror stories you won't uncover unless you actually do the research.
+There are plenty of horror stories you will not uncover unless you actually do the research.

-Something I've learned from people at Ivy Leagues and, more broadly, the United States mindset is that you have to be a bit cocky.
+Something I have learned from people at Ivy League schools and, more broadly, from the United States mindset is that you have to be a bit cocky.
 You can hear it in this episode with Palantir co-founders Joe Lonsdale and Alex Karp.

-You're giving the investor the opportunity to invest in your company.
-They're not above you or below you.
-You're equals.
+You are giving the investor the opportunity to invest in your company.
+They are not above you or below you.
+You are equals.

 Ask other founders for feedback

-Founders usually have a lot of empathy for another founder because they've already lived through the process and know how exhausting it can be.
-That's why they'll give you more transparent feedback, so you don't waste time.
+Founders usually have a lot of empathy for another founder because they have already lived through the process and know how exhausting it can be.
+That is why they will give you more transparent feedback, so you do not waste time.

-Before you even try to charm an investor, get feedback from them first and iterate on the first versions of your pitch deck and your narrative.
+Before you even try to charm an investor, get feedback from founders first and iterate on the early versions of your pitch deck and narrative.

 The pitch deck is just a formality

-Startup competitions that turn pitches into a circus have made us believe that a pretty deck will raise the round.
+Startup competitions that turn pitches into a circus have made us believe that a pretty deck raises the round.

-And yes, it's important that your deck is well done, but what it really helps with is getting the first meeting.
+And yes, it is important that your deck is well done, but what it really helps with is getting the first meeting.

 Investors invest in teams, not PDFs.